Software-Improvement-Group/sigridci/docs/reference/QSM-quick-start-for-mendix-teamserver.md

 ## how to onboard Mendix projects from the teamserver

-Mendix offers a self servive app to do this.
+Mendix offers a self service app to do this.
 The [addon app](https://addon.mendix.com) helps you onboard new projects in QSM.
-After 5 minutes you will receive an email stating the onboarding was succesful and you will be able to see the results for this project in QSM.
+After 5-10 minutes you will receive an email stating the onboarding was succesful and you will be able to see the results for this project in QSM.

 what do you need: